ahelal/bender-action/README.md

       - name: Run Bender (if failure)
         uses: ahelal/bender-action@main
         with:
+          mode: 'job'
           gh-token: ${{ secrets.GH_TOKEB }} # if needed
           az-openai-endpoint: ${{vars.OA_ENDPOINT}}
           az-openai-deployment: ${{secrets.OA_DEPLOYMENT}}
           az-openai-key: ${{secrets.OA_KEY}}
           dir-context: ${{ env.dir_context }}
 ```

+### Usage Instructions

+Set Up Secrets and Variables:

+Ensure you have the necessary secrets (GH_TOKEN, OA_ENDPOINT, OA_DEPLOYMENT,
+OA_KEY) set up in your GitHub repository settings.

+Define the Workflow:

+Copy the example workflow into your .github/workflows/ directory in your
+repository.
+Modify the myjob job to suit your needs, ensuring it runs the
+necessary scripts or commands.
+Configure the Bender Job:

+The bender job is configured to run only if the myjob job fails.
+It checks out
+the repository, gathers directory context, and runs the Bender Action with the
+provided inputs.
+Run the Workflow:

+Push changes to the main branch or create a pull request to trigger the
+workflow.
+Monitor the workflow runs in the GitHub Actions tab of your
+repository.
+By following these steps, you can effectively integrate the Bender
+Action into your GitHub workflows to leverage Azure OpenAI for debugging and
+resolving issues in your CI/CD pipelines.